Street Physiotherapy has been open since 1999 and is run by Beth Pearson, Sara Stobart and Angela Hughes.

 She gained her qualification as a MMACP (Manipulative Association of Physiotherapists) and was very involved in post graduate training for Physiotherapists within the South west.
 She set up and ran a Private Practice near Bath before moving further into Somerset when she joined Beth in running the Physiotherapy service at Street and at Millfield Senior school.

 She gained her Acupuncturists qualifications in 2004 and graduated from the OU in 2016 with a BSc(Hons) in Psychology .
-She is in her 2nd year of a masters in mindfulness and is hoping to become a mindfulness teacher which will enhance her skills particularly in treating patients with persistent pain.
+She is finishing her 3rd year of a Masters course at Bangor University in Mindfulness.
+She is now teaching the 8 week MBSR (Mindfulness-based stress reduction) course as well as leading Mindfulness meditation sessions.
+Please see her website www.sarastobartmindfulness.co.uk for more details.
+She has found her psycology and mindfulness studies have enriched her understanding of patients with persistent pain.

-As a runner and Pilot gig rower herself, she enjoys supporting fellow athletes achieve their goals.
+As a keen runner and Pilot gig rower herself, she enjoys supporting fellow athletes achieve their goals.

 Angela has specific interest in sports injuries and growth related conditions in children and young people, lower limb biomechanics, rehabilitation after injuries and surgery and persistent pain.